 - Avoiding new arrests

-Probationers who do not abide by their terms risk being sent to jail to serve their original sentence.
+If you fail to abide by your terms, you risk being sent to jail to serve your original sentence.
 Learn more about probation violations.

-Honorable discharge is the best-case scenario for probationers.
-1
+Honorable discharge is the best-case scenario if you are on probation.

-These defendants have no further obligations to the court.2 However, victims can sue these defendants for unpaid restitution.
-And employers may be unwilling to hire dishonorably discharged people.
-Employers may fear they are unreliable.
+With dishonorable discharge, you have no further obligations to the court.2 However, victims can sue you for unpaid restitution.
+Plus, employers may be unwilling to hire you for fear you are unreliable.

 4. What rights do I get back after probation?

 Being discharged from probation restores certain civil rights.
-But there may be a waiting period.
+However, there may be a waiting period.

 Serving on a jury in a civil case | Immediately |